MathStuff/Matrices/README.md

 ComplexMatrix = CMatrix(dim=dimension, #Required, int | list as [rows,cols]

-                      ranged=intervalToPickFrom, #Optional, default is [0,1].
-Real and imaginary part has the same interval
+                      ranged=intervalToPickFrom, #Optional, list as [lowerBound,upperBound].
+Default is [0,1]

-                      randomFill=fillRandomly, #Optional, default is 1.
+                      randomFill=fillRandomly, #Optional, boolean.
+Default is 1.
 Doesn't affect the matrix if "listed" or "directory" is given

-                      features=columnNames #Optional, if no argument given , columns get named "Col {}".format(colNumber) )
+                      features=columnNames #Optional, list of strings.
+If no argument given, columns get named "Col {}".format(colNumber)
+                      )
 ```
    ##### -<a href=https://github.com/MathStuff/MatricesM/blob/master/src/matrices.py>matrices.py</a> contains Matrix class and FMatrix, CMatrix and Identity sub-classes